Pokalapraveensai/amazon-homepage-clone/README.md

-#  Amazon Homepage Clone
+#  E-commerce Homepage Clone (Amazon Inspired)

-A static replica of the Amazon homepage built using **HTML** and **CSS**, designed to practice responsive layout structuring and front-end design skills.
+A static replica of the Amazonc homepage built using **HTML** and **CSS**, designed to practice responsive layout structuring and front-end design skills.

 ##  Technologies Used
 - **HTML5** – Page structure and elements

 - **CSS3** – Styling and responsive design

 ##  Features